Keheira/WebDev/README.md

 HTML-CSS
 ========
-This holds any HTML and CSS projects I create.
+This holds any HTML and CSS projects I have created when taking online lessons.